nestjs/docs.nestjs.com/content/microservices/rabbitmq.md

 },
 ```

-When manual consumer acknowledgments are turned on, we must send a proper acknowledgment from the worker to signal that we are done with a task.
+When manual consumer acknowledgements are turned on, we must send a proper acknowledgement from the worker to signal that we are done with a task.

 ```typescript
 @@filename()